-As Tenet is delayed indefinitely, Ella Kemp looks back at the groundbreaking filmmaker's epic canon so far and sorts the misfires from the masterpieces...
+With Tenet finally in cinemas, Ella Kemp considers its place within the filmmaker's epic canon and sorts the misfires from the masterpieces...

 What a shame.
 To go from the incendiary, historic depth of The Dark Knight to the overblown, scattershot and almost pantomimic chaos of The Dark Knight Rises feels like such a disappointment.
 The film suffers from a reliance on too many familiar faces – both characters and actors – to animate the action, but doing so dilutes the narrative and confuses the viewer.
 And while Tom Hardy’s Bane is certainly entertaining, the film still feels too somber to work with the character’s jokes.